Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Discussion

 The light-curve shape of ASASSN-17jz is also similar to those of TDEs, which often exhibit both smooth evolution and long-term UV emission \citep[e.g.,][]{holoien18a,velzen19b}.
 TDEs have also been observed to produce brightening X-rays several hundred days after peak light \citep[e.g.,][]{holoien18a,hinkle21a}, have a roughly constant temperature, and often exhibit broad Balmer features in their optical spectra.
-This, however, is where the similarities between TDEs and ASASSN-17jz end.
-None of the TDE models we tested were able to reproduce either the full multiband or bolometric light curves of \jz.
-While \jz{} does have a constant blackbody temperature evolution, its temperature is very low ($T\approx10,000$~K) for a TDE, it is much more luminous, and it does not exhibit the radius decline after peak seen in most TDEs.
+This, however, is where the similarities between TDEs and ASASSN-17jz end. \edit1{While the early decline of \jz{} was consistent with that of a TDE,} none of the TDE models we tested were able to reproduce either the full multiband or bolometric light curves of \jz.
+While \jz{} does have a constant blackbody temperature evolution, its temperature is very low ($T\approx10,000$~K) for a TDE, it is much more luminous, and \edit1{while its radius does decrease over time, it does not exhibit the rapid radius decline seen after peak brightness in most TDEs}.
 The optical spectra of \jz{} do not show the He or Bowen lines commonly seen in TDE spectra, and do exhibit several forbidden lines and \ion{Fe}{2} lines not seen in TDEs.
-UV spectra of TDEs typically have several emission or absorption features that often evolve shortly after peak light \citep[e.g.,][]{cenko16,brown18,hung20}, while the only strong feature in the UV spectra of ASASSN-17jz is Ly$\alpha$ emission, and there is little evolution over the course of our {\it HST}/STIS observations.
-Finally, while TDEs can produce a late-time X-ray brightening, the timescale of this brightening is typically a few hundred days, not 1100 days as observed in \jz, and the X-rays from \jz{} become softer as they become more luminous, which is not typical of a TDE \citep[e.g.,][]{auchettl17}.
+UV spectra of TDEs typically have several emission or absorption features that often evolve shortly after peak light \citep[e.g.,][]{cenko16,brown18,hung20}, while the only strong feature in the UV spectra of ASASSN-17jz is Ly$\alpha$ emission, and there is little evolution over the course of our {\it HST}/STIS observations. \edit1{\jz{} also exhibits \ion{Mg}{2}~$\lambda$2800 emission, which has been absent in UV spectra of TDEs to-date.} Finally, while TDEs can produce a late-time X-ray brightening, the timescale of this brightening is typically a few hundred days, not 1100 days as observed in \jz, and the X-rays from \jz{} become softer as they become more luminous, which is not typical of a TDE \citep[e.g.,][]{auchettl17}.
 We therefore conclude that a TDE-only origin is also disfavored for ASASSN-17jz.

 Finally, we examine the possibility that \jz{} could result from solely an AGN, likely one undergoing some kind of transient accretion event.
 AGNs typically exhibit some short-term variation in their light curves \citep[e.g.,][]{shappee14}, rather than the smooth evolution seen in \jz.
 However, \citet{frederick20} report on a subset of peculiar AGN flares occurring in NLSy1s that show smooth, coherent evolution, in contrast to the normally stochastic variability of AGNs.
 One of the transients, ZTF19aatubsj, is highlighted as being spectroscopically similar to CSS100217, which is itself similar to \jz{}.
 Despite this, the photometric evolution of ZTF19aatubsj is much slower than that of \jz.
 It is unclear if these are similar events or distinct phenomena, but it is notable that there is some precedent for smooth light-curve evolution in NLSy1 transients.
 The other transients included by \citet{frederick20} are classified as belonging to the class of transients discussed by \citet{trakhtenbrot19a} that have prominent \ion{He}{2}/Bowen features, or are classified as TDEs.
 Because \jz{} does not show any Bowen features, it is thus appropriate to say that if \jz{} is related to the transients described by \citet{frederick20}, it is likely similar to ZTF19aatubsj, rather than to the other events discussed in that manuscript.